CFL draft: History

-Before the CFL Draft was implemented, teams selected players based on territorial rights.
+Before the CFL draft was implemented, teams selected players based on territorial rights.
 For the sake of fair competition, a draft would be held to ensure an equal representation of players and talent.
 An experimental draft was held in 1952 by what was then the Interprovincial Rugby Football Union (now the East Division of the CFL); the first formal Canadian football draft was held the next year.
 Selection was limited to players from five universities in Ontario and Quebec: McGill University, Queen's University, University of Toronto, University of Western Ontario, and McMaster University.
 The Montreal Alouettes selected Doug McNichol from Western Ontario as he became the first Canadian football player to be drafted.

 In 1956, with the establishment of the Canadian Football Council, a nationwide draft was established, with the five teams of the Western Interprovincial Football Union now taking part and players from all Canadian universities becoming eligible.
 Additionally, the conference that featured the losing team in the Grey Cup would have its team with the poorest record select first.
 Two years later, the formation of the present-day Canadian Football League was complete.

-Further modifications to the structure of the draft took place in the 1973 CFL Draft as Canadian players from American schools would now be eligible for the draft.
+Further modifications to the structure of the draft took place in the 1973 CFL draft as Canadian players from American schools would now be eligible for the draft.
 Prior to this, teams would be awarded territorial rights for non-import players from U.S.-based schools based on the territory in which he was domiciled.
 Because this would almost eliminate any geographical exemptions, teams would also be permitted to make two territorial exemptions per draft, regardless of school location, beginning in 1973.

-Territorial exemptions were abolished by 1985, introducing the modern era of the CFL Draft, though they were re-instituted in 2019.
+Territorial exemptions were abolished by 1985, introducing the modern era of the CFL draft, though they were temporarily re-instituted from 2019 to 2023.
+Territorial selections were replaced in 2024 with picks that rewarded teams that played the most Canadians in the previous season.

 In 1986, the draft was reduced from nine rounds to eight rounds and was further reduced to seven rounds in 1993.
-In 1997, the CFL Draft consisted of only six rounds, which was a format that was used until it was changed in 2013 when it was expanded to seven rounds.
-For the 2016 CFL Draft, the format was changed to include eight rounds of selections.
+In 1997, the CFL draft consisted of only six rounds, which was a format that was used until it was changed in 2013 when it was expanded to seven rounds.
+For the 2016 CFL draft, the format was changed to include eight rounds of selections.

+In 2019, the CFL held two drafts (one of Mexican players and one of European players) to select its first group of players under its "global" player designation for players of non-Canadian and non-American nationalities.
+Since 2021, it has held a singular global draft for these players separate from the main CFL draft.